dmpop/bash-pubkit/README.md

-## About Bash PubKit
+## About Bash Pubkit

-Bash PubKit is a tool for compiling ebooks in the EPUB format from Markdown-formatted text files and accompanying images, fonts, and CSS stylesheets.
-Bash PubKit comes with a book template and the *compile.sh* Bash shell script that uses [Pandoc](http://johnmacfarlane.net/pandoc/) to generate ebook in the EPUB format.
+Bash Pubkit is a tool for compiling ebooks in the EPUB format from Markdown-formatted text files and accompanying images, fonts, and CSS stylesheets.
+Bash Pubkit comes with a book template and the *compile.sh* Bash shell script that uses [Pandoc](http://johnmacfarlane.net/pandoc/) to generate ebook in the EPUB format.

 ## Requirements